Michael-Anim-Safo/Git_folder/README.md

 Using $$\( |\psi|^2 \)$$ as the weighting function in $$\( I_n \)$$ removes the division by $$\( \psi \)$$ in the integrand.
 Additionally, the localization of $$\( w_n \)$$ tunes the resolution of $$\( \tilde{\eta}_n \)$$ from low $$(\( \beta \to 0 \))$$ to high $$(\( \beta \to \infty \))$$, transitioning from a global to a local fit.

+I referenced: Garashchuk, S. and Großmann, F., 2024.
+Assessing the Accuracy of Quantum Dynamics Performed in the Time-Dependent Basis Representation.
+The Journal of Physical Chemistry A.